Epilepsy Surgery in Thailand Your guide to cost, top specialists & hospitals

 Typical Epilepsy Surgery Results

-Temporal lobectomy achieves seizure freedom in 60 to 80 percent of well-selected patients — a success rate well above what any medication achieves for drug-resistant epilepsy.
-Lesionectomy outcomes depend on complete lesion removal.
-VNS typically reduces seizure frequency by 50 percent or more in responsive patients.
+Temporal lobectomy offers the best seizure outcomes of any epilepsy operation, with most well-selected patients experiencing a large reduction in seizures and many becoming seizure-free, well above what medication achieves for drug-resistant epilepsy.2 Lesionectomy outcomes depend on complete lesion removal.
+VNS typically reduces seizure frequency by 50 percent or more in responsive patients.3,2

 What Results Can You Expect?